bibymaths/bachelor_thesis/README.md

-## Title: Identification of Potent Biomarkers for Prostate Cancer Through AR, Mapk and M-TOR Signaling Pathways Mining
+# Identification of Potent Biomarkers for Prostate Cancer Through AR, Mapk and M-TOR Signaling Pathways Mining

 ## **Overview**
 This repository contains all scripts, results, and documentation related to the **bachelor's thesis project** focused on identifying biomarkers for **prostate cancer** by analyzing the **AR (Androgen Receptor), MAPK, and m-TOR signaling pathways** using microarray datasets.
 The study integrates **bioinformatics, pathway analysis, and statistical approaches** to discover genes that may serve as potential therapeutic targets.